Budget changes could cost Scottish c-stores tens of millions

 Credit Flickr_HM Treasury

-The eyewatering increases to employer National Insurance contributions (NIC) and the National Living Wage (NLW), announced in the UK Budget last month, could cost Scotland’s local retailers tens of millions that they can ill afford, the Scottish Grocers’ Federation (SGF) has stated.
+The eye watering increases to employer National Insurance contributions (NIC) announced in the UK Budget, in addition to the National Living Wage (NLW) rise, could cost Scotland’s local retailers tens of millions that they can ill afford, the Scottish Grocers’ Federation (SGF) has stated.

 What’s more, of the 55,000+ people employed across the Scottish convenience sector, nearly a third of staff work between 17-30hr/wk (18% less than 17hrs/wk).
 This means that thousands more c-store employees will require employer NI contributions.
 Combined with the 77p increase to the NLW, the extra costs could run into tens of millions, even taking into account the planned uplift in Employment Allowance relief from £5,000 to £10,500, said SGF.